MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-data-science-spark-overview.md

 [HDInsight Spark](../hdinsight/hdinsight-apache-spark-overview.md) is the Azure hosted offering of open-source Spark.
 It also includes support for **Jupyter PySpark notebooks** on the Spark cluster that can run Spark SQL interactive queries for transforming, filtering, and visualizing data stored in Azure Blobs (WASB).
 PySpark is the Python API for Spark.
 The code snippets that provide the solutions and show the relevant plots to visualize the data here run in Jupyter notebooks installed on the Spark clusters.
 The modeling steps in these topics contain code that shows how to train, evaluate, save, and consume each type of model.

-Setup steps and code are provided in this walkthrough for both HDInsight Spark 1.6 and Spark 2.0 clusters.
-However, the code here and in the linked notebooks is generic and should work on any Spark cluster.
+Setup steps and code are provided in this walkthrough for HDInsight Spark 1.6.
+But Jupyter Notebooks are provided for both HDInsight Spark 1.6 and Spark 2.0 clusters.
+Moreover, the code here and in the linked notebooks is generic and should work on any Spark cluster.
 If you are not using HDInsight Spark, the cluster setup and management steps may be slightly different from what is shown here.

 ## Prerequisites
 1.You must have an Azure subscription.
 If you do not already have one, see [Get Azure free trial](https://azure.microsoft.com/documentation/videos/get-azure-free-trial-for-testing-hadoop-in-hdinsight/).